 In his remarks at the signing, Abp.
 Leo emphasized that he hopes the document will help the churches “convey the importance of the meaning of Baptism in a more accessible way” against the background of declining numbers of Baptism among children.

-The joint declaration testifies that Baptism was institute as a Sacrament by the Lord Jesus Christ, in which a man becomes a member of the Body of Christ through immersion in water in the name of the Holy Trinity.
+The joint declaration testifies that Baptism was instituted as a Sacrament by the Lord Jesus Christ, in which a man becomes a member of the Body of Christ through immersion in water in the name of the Holy Trinity.

-According to the declaration, although “we have different ideas about Baptism and how to celebrate it,” converts from Lutheranism to Orthodoxy in Findland or vice versa are not to be received by Baptism, as the “churches recognize the efficacy of Baptism celebration in both of them.”
+According to the declaration, although “we have different ideas about Baptism and how to celebrate it,” converts from Lutheranism to Orthodoxy in Findland or vice versa are not to be received by Baptism, as the “churches recognize the efficacy of Baptism celebrated in both of them.”

 Read the full declaration below:

 But after that the kindness and love of God our Saviour toward man appeared, Not by works of righteousness which we have done, but according to His mercy He saved us, by the washing of regeneration, and renewing of the Holy Spirit (Tit.
 3:4-5).